Alessandro Nesta

-Alessandro Nesta (/it/; born 19 March 1976) is an Italian professional football coach and former player who played as a centre-back.
-He was most recently the head coach of Serie A club Monza.
-Nesta is widely considered as one of the greatest defenders of all time, and was known for his pace, artistic tackles, elegance on the ball, distribution and tight marking of opponents.
+Alessandro Nesta (/it/; born 19 March 1976) is an Italian professional football coach and former player who played as a centre-back, currently the head coach of Serie B club Avellino., who is widely considered as one of the greatest defenders of all time.

+Nesta was known for his pace, artistic tackles, elegance on the ball, distribution and tight marking of opponents.

 He made over 400 Serie A appearances in a 20-year career spread between Lazio and AC Milan, winning domestic and European honours with both clubs.
 Later in his career, he played in Major League Soccer (MLS) for the Montreal Impact, and for Chennaiyin of the Indian Super League.
 Nesta is a four-time Serie A Defender of the Year and a four-time member of the annual UEFA Team of the Year.
 In 2004, he was named as one of the Top 100 greatest living footballers as part of FIFA's 100th anniversary celebration.
 In 2021, he was inducted into the Italian Football Hall of Fame.

 Nesta was a member of the Italy national team for a decade from his debut in 1996, earning 78 caps in total.
 At international level, he competed at the 1996 Olympics, three UEFA European Championships, and three FIFA World Cups.
 Nesta was a member of the Italian team that won the 2006 World Cup, and he also represented the Italian side that reached the final of Euro 2000.